 that monitors pregnancy outcomes in women exposed to Bylvay during pregnancy.
 For more information, please call

 INDICATIONS AND USAGE

-Bylvat is indicated for the treatment of pruritus in patients 3 months of age and older with progressive familial intrahepatic cholestasis (PFIC).
+Patients 3 months of age and older with progressive familial

 Please see full Prescribing Information.